LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 Now, you can see that `hello.cpp` is listed under "Changes to be committed".
 In Git terminology, we would say that `hello.cpp` is **staged for commit**.
 In other words, `hello.cpp` is **ready to be included in the next snapshot**.
+The `git add` command does two things: it tells Git to track that file, if Git isn't already tracking it, and it stages the changes in that file for the next commit.

 Whenever you take a snapshot, Git will only include the changes that are staged.
 By staging changes for commit, you're essentially picking and choosing what you want to include.